Disenchanted (film): Plot

-Malvina learns about the magic wand and enlists her two servants, Rosaleen and Ruby, to steal it; however, the scroll tells her that the wand can only be used by a "true Andalasian".
-Giselle realizes that without the wand, she will lose herself to her wicked side, so she convinces Morgan to save them before sending her to Andalasia.
-There, Morgan learns that the kingdom's magic is transported to Monrolasia through a vortex, and once the spell becomes permanent, Andalasia will be gone forever.
-Nancy and Edward suggest that Morgan use the magic of the memories to remind Giselle of her true self.
-Morgan recreates a childhood drawing of their family tree with pictures of their shared memories, then heads back to the real world with Nancy.
+Malvina learns about the magic wand and enlists her two servants Rosaleen and Ruby to steal it.
+However, the scroll tells her that the wand can only be used by a "true Andalasian".
+Giselle realizes that without the wand, she will lose herself to her wicked side, so she convinces Morgan to save them before sending her to Andalasia through the well.

+There, Morgan learns that the kingdom's magic is transported to Monrolasia through a vortex and once the spell becomes permanent, Andalasia will be gone forever.
+Nancy and Edward suggest she use the magic of their memories to remind Giselle of her true self.
+Morgan lets the magic imbue itself onto her childhood drawing of their family tree with pictures of their shared memories, then heads back to the real world with Nancy.

-Giselle, now under the influence of her evil personality, challenges Malvina for the royal title of Monrolasia.
-Giselle sends Pip, who has been turned into a tabby cat, to steal back the wand while also sending Robert on an assumed futile search for Morgan.
-At the ball, Giselle and Malvina engage in a magic duel, with the former easily overpowering the latter.
+Now under the influence of her evil personality, Giselle challenges Malvina for the royal title of Monrolasia.
+She sends Pip, who has been turned into a tabby cat, to steal back the wand while also sending Robert on an assumed futile search for Morgan.
+At the ball, Giselle and Malvina engage in a magic duel with the former easily overpowering the latter due to possessing the wand.
 Morgan and Nancy meet up with Robert and Tyson before rushing into the town hall to stop the duel.
-Morgan tosses her drawing to Giselle, who rips it, but the magic within brings the memories to life, restoring Giselle to normal.
+Morgan tosses her drawing to Giselle who rips it, but the magic within brings the memories to life, restoring Giselle to normal.

-Not wanting the spell to be broken, Malvina takes Morgan hostage and demands the wand in exchange.
-Giselle surrenders the wand, and Malvina breaks it in two.
-As midnight approaches, everything from Andalasia begins to disappear, including Giselle herself.
+Not wanting the spell to be broken, Malvina takes Morgan hostage and demands the wand in exchange which Giselle surrenders.
+As midnight approaches, everything from Andalasia begins to disappear including Giselle herself.
 While Robert and Tyson head to the top of the clock tower to delay the final chime, Giselle tells Morgan that by being her daughter, she is a true Andalasian, therefore capable of using the wand.
-Morgan wishes she were home with her mother just as Malvina attempts to make the clock tower chime before it was destroyed.
+Morgan wishes she were home with her mother just as Malvina attempts to make the clock tower chime before it is destroyed.

-Morgan awakens in their house and finds everything normal again.
+Morgan awakens in their house and finds everything normal again; the spell has been broken.
 Only she and Giselle are aware of the events, while everyone else believes it to be a dream.
-Giselle apologizes to Malvina for stepping over her plans, with Malvina allowing Giselle to join her town council.
-Sometime later, Robert has moved his practice to Monroeville, Morgan and Tyson have started dating, and Nancy and Edward arrive for another visit to the Philips in their now happy life.
+Giselle apologizes to Malvina for stepping over her plans and Malvina allows her to join the town council.
+Some time later, Robert has started his own practice in Monroeville, Morgan and Tyson have started dating, and Nancy and Edward arrive for another visit to the Philips in their now happy life.